Unagi carries the Unagi Model One electric scooter (review).

-The scooter has a claimed range of 16 miles under ideal conditions.
+The Unagi Model One has a claimed range of 16 miles under ideal conditions.

-We got 8.3 miles during our range test of the Unagi E500 with a 165 lb rider.
+We got 8.5 miles during our range test with a 165 lb rider.
 The test simulates realistic urban commuting conditions (16 mph top speed, frequent stops, hills).

-The model one packs a 282 watt-hour battery pack composed of very premium LG HG2 18650 lithium-ion cells, contenders for the best 18650 batteries.
+The model one packs a 500 w battery pack composed of very premium LG HG2 18650 lithium-ion cells, contenders for the best 18650 batteries.

 The Model One has dual electronic brakes plus a rear foot brake that we imagine was put there just in case.
 This scooter may have changed our minds when it comes to electronic brakes.

-During our latest braking tests, the Unagi came to a halt in 16.9 feet (5.2 meters) using both the electronic and foot brake.
-This is on par with the mechanic disc system of the M365 (16.8 feet, 5.1 meters).
+During our latest braking tests, the Unagi came to a halt in 16.9 feet using both the electronic and foot brake.
+This is on par with the mechanic disc system of the M365 (16.8 feet).

-Using only the electronic brake, it took 25 feet (7.6 meters).
+Using only the electronic brake, it took 25 feet.
 One big benefit of the electronic brake is no maintenance is needed.